Washira/parking-lot-apis/README.md

-# Custom Rama API
+# Custom TCELS API

-The custom rama module of Cream that lets you manage non-standard resources for RAMA via the RESTful API.
+The custom tcels module of Cream that lets you manage non-standard resources for TCELS via the RESTful API.

 ## Features